trentlarson/endorser-ch/README.md

 - given a user who has a claim, find if anyone in my network endorses them for that
 - 80 0 gotta report errors to user (eg. unrecognized context URL or claim type in createWithClaimRecord result)
 - 80 0 gotta report errors to user (eg. "encoded" instead of "jwtEncoded", no event found, repeated action claim submitted)
+- 70 3 have someone audit use of uport.pushToken
 - change the storage in JWT table to have original claim (eg for Confirmations)
 - make record IDs into hashes not sequentially increasing numbers
 - confirm Attended Action, but just show confirmation numbers (?)